Background subtraction method is not only much simpler, but also as applicable as covariant counterterm method: Applicability to Einstein's gravity and its higher derivative corrections

 \section{Applicability to Einstein's gravity and its higher derivative corrections}

-Among others, below we shall demonstrate that the aforementioned criterion is satisfied by the four dimensional Einstein's gravity in both asymptotically flat and asymptotically AdS spacetimes as well as its higher derivative corrections.
-For Einstein's general relativity, the Lagrangian form is given by
+Among others, below we shall demonstrate that the aforementioned criterion is satisfied by the four dimensional Einstein's gravity in both asymptotically flat and asymptotically AdS spacetimes as well as its higher derivative corrections, which not only provides the first evidence for the same applicability of the background subtraction method as the covariant counterterm method, but also paves the way for one to explore the higher derivative corrections to black hole thermodynamics via the background subtraction method, which is much simpler than the covariant counterterm method.